HumanSignal/label-studio/docs/source/guide/tasks.md

 label-studio init my-project --input-path=dir/with/images --input-format=image-dir --label-config=config.xml --allow-serving-local-files
 ```

-> WARNING: the "--allow-serving-local-files" argument is intended for use only with locally-running instances of Label Studio.
+> WARNING: the `--allow-serving-local-files` argument is intended for use only with locally-running instances of Label Studio.
 Avoid using it for remote servers unless you are sure what you're doing.

 ### Directory with audio files